Hiroshima International Animation Festival: History

 The festival was founded in 1985 by the Association International du Film d'Animation (ASIFA) as the International Animation Festival for the World Peace.
 The city of Hiroshima was one of the sites of nuclear bombings in 1945 at the end of World War II, and it was chosen to inspire thoughts of unity through the arts.
 The festival was considered one of the most respected animated film festival, along with Annecy International Animated Film Festival, Ottawa International Animation Festival, and Zagreb World Festival of Animated Films.
 The founding of the festival is largely credited to Sayoko Kinoshita and her late husband Renzo Kinoshita.
 The married couple were renowned figures in the independent animation world and also founders of ASIFA's Japan chapter.

 The first two festivals were held in odd years: 1985 and 1987.
 Since 1990, the festival has been held biennially in even years.
 In 2008, the 12th Festival took place for five days (August 7–11).

 In the festival's first year in 1985, the Grand Prize was awarded to Broken Down Film by Osamu Tezuka.
 Tezuka became one of the members of the jury for the following festival.
 This cycle has often repeated and many of the grand prize winners have become judges for the following festival.

 In 2010, the Festival had nearly 1,937 entries from 58 countries and regions, and had more than 34,516 participants.

 In November 2020, the city of Hiroshima announced ending its partnership with ASIFA, and plans to replace the festival.

+The city subsequently launched a successor event, Hiroshima Animation Season (HAS), positioned as the animation component of the newly established Hiroshima Festival and accredited as an Oscar-qualifying festival for the Animated Short Film category.
+The first edition, Hiroshima Animation Season 2022, was held from 17 to 21 August 2022, received 2,149 entries from 86 countries and regions, and awarded its Grand Prize to Darwin's Notebook by Georges Schwizgebel.
+The second edition, Hiroshima Animation Season 2024, was held from 14 to 18 August 2024, received 2,634 entries from 97 countries and regions, and awarded its Grand Prize to Beautiful Men by Nicolas Keppens; Kōji Yamamura served as the festival's Artistic Director, with the selection committee also including Co-producer Shizuka Miyazaki and animation artist Honami Yano.
+A third edition is scheduled for August 2026.